Porta Chiusa means closed gate because the gate was most likely closed immediately after the fall of the Roman Empire. Vasi

 (right) a pensive garden on a tower of the walls

-The continuity of the walls was severely interrupted during the 1930s to facilitate communication with the newly built University campus and with new residential areas.
+The continuity of the walls was significantly interrupted during the 1930s to facilitate communication with the newly built University campus and with new residential areas.
 It is not easy to identify the former location of the walls; they restart to be continuous and free from obstacles impairing their view in the proximity of Porta S. Lorenzo.